Our team

 Jill Stoddart joined the Healthcare Quality Improvement Partnership (HQIP) organisation in April 2016.

-Jill was International Operations Director, Care Quality Improvement Department (CQID), Royal College of Physicians (RCP) from 2014 to 2016 working on evidence-based translation and utilisation initiatives in Oman, Abu Dabi and Saudi Arabia.
+Jill was International Operations Director, Care Quality Improvement Department (CQID), Royal College of Physicians (RCP) from 2014 to 2016 working on evidence-based translation and utilisation initiatives in Oman, Abu Dhabi and Saudi Arabia.
 She has experience of working with overseas hospitals, Ministries of Health and has twice attended the World Innovation Summit for Health Doha Qatar in 2013 and 2014.

 Prior to this, she was Operations Director, National Clinical Guideline Centre (NCGC) Royal College of Physicians between 2009 to 2013 where she led a team of research fellows, information scientists and health economists in evidence-based guideline development.
 Jill started her career at the RCP as a Senior Research Fellow from 2002 to 2009 and has been involved in the development of multiple evidence-based chronic disease guidelines including systematic reviews, meta-analyses and health economics commissioned by NICE.